chainwikinet/wikijs-farm-content/faq.md

 4. Do FARM tokens get yield farming revenue just be holding them?  **FARM must be deposited in [Profit Sharing][hf-earn]** to earn yield farming revenue.
 5. How much yield farming revenue is shared with Profit Sharing stakers? **30% of yield farming revenue.** It is paid out using a seven-day moving average, so for the first week after launch, payouts may be small.
 Yield farming revenue depends on the profitability of available yield farming opportunities and the total assets available for farming by Harvest.
 6. What happens to the other 70% of yield farming revenue?  **It is paid out to users that deposit assets to Harvest for farming**.
 Over time, holders of Harvest farming fTokens will receive more of the underlying tokens when they withdraw.
+7. What is iFARM? **iFARM is the interest bearing FARM token, it works as FARM staked in the profit share and it's main advantages is a lower gas cost, transferability and possible future new utilities like lending collateralization as an exemple.**

 # Technical Stuff